shaunluttin/MVPBlog/spa-login-aspnet-core-notes.md

 Trust Levels

-The authorization server does not trust FoobarApp with people's usernames & passwords, because FoobarApp could store those credentials, and use them to obtain full impersonation power.
+The authorization server does not trust FoobarApp with people's usernames & passwords, because FoobarApp could store those credentials, and use them to completely impersonate the user.

 No. `username/password --> FoobarApp (risk: might store it) --> authorization server -->`

-The authorization server does trust the user-agent with usernames & passwords, because the user-agent will not store those.
+The authorization server does trust the user-agent with usernames & passwords, as long as the user-agent has a known policy of asking before storing those (e.g. major web browsers).

 Yes. `username/password --> user-agent --> authorization server -->`

 The authorization server does not trust the user-agent with access tokens, because the user-agent must store the token before passing it to FoobarApp.
-A malicious person could extract the token and use it to access a person's protected resources.
+The problem there is that a malicious person could extract someones token from the user-agent, and then use it to access that person's protected resources.

 No.  `access token --> user agent (must store it, risk: might reveal it) --> FoobarApp`